josh-kennedy-7/cmu_msba_team_4_2022/final_project.md

 ![pic1](images/roopa5.png)
 **Fig. 5** -*Seasonal Autoregressive Integrated Moving-Average (SARIMA) model*

+Both models did a decent job of predicting on the validation set.

 #### Multivariate Time Series Analysis

-Random Forest and XGBoost multivariate methods were also applied to the data to assess performance.
+In order to better understand and use the relationship between several variables and for describing the dynamic behavior of the data for better forecasting results, we also tried some multivariable time series models like Random Forest and XGBoost.

 ##### **Random Forest (RF)**

-**#TODO: Style choice - are we ok with the direct quote?
-Generally citations are attached to a relevant paraphrase** "Random forest is an ensemble of decision tree algorithms.
-A number of decision trees are created where each tree is created from a different sample.
-It can be used for both classification and regression.
-In our case the final prediction is the average prediction across the decision trees (we used 5)."[[4]](#4)
+A number of decision trees (in our case we used 5) are created where each tree is created from a different sample.

 ![pic1](images/roopa6.png)
 **Fig. 6** - *Random Forest model*

 ##### **XGBoost**

-**#TODO: Style choice - are we ok with the direct quote?
-Generally citations are attached to a relevant paraphrase** "XGBoost (Extreme Gradient Boost) provides a high-performance implementation of gradient boosted decision trees.
-Rather than training all of the models in isolation of one another like random forest, XG Boost trains models in succession"[[4]](#4)
+Rather than training all of the models in isolation of one another like random forest, we tried an XG Boost model to train models in succession.

 ![pic1](images/roopa7.png)
 **Fig. 7** *XGBoost model*

+Random Forest/XGBoost at best, can predict an average of previously seen training values.
+Random Forest/ XG Boost is not providing desired results as it is unable to extrapolate to understand the decreasing trend in our data.
+Because of this, answering questions like “What would the price of SkipJack Tuna be for next Year?” becomes really difficult when using Random Forests/XG Boost.

 ### Evaluation Metrics

 There are many measures that can be used to analyze the performance of our prediction so we will be using the top 4 most used metrics for time series forecasting.